ejangi/ejangi.com/content/projects/suqld-website.md

 Due to time-constraints we decided to outsource the initial design and build to a design agency.
 To that end it was vital that the agency had a comprehensive understanding of the organisation, it's stakeholders and the requirements.

 Once the Wordpress template was created, I took over the development to complete the more intricate integrations with internal systems and build out a CI/CD pipeline for pushing changes through staging into production.

-## Key Involvement

-* Designed wireframes and worked with internal stakeholders to confirm functional requirements.
-* Shortlisted external providers to produce the designs and initial code.
-* Extended the theme to include custom integrations with internal systems.
-* Trained the internal teams to manage content for their respective areas.